-It’s where we house trillions of invisible organisms.
+In the context of a healthy gut, it's referring to both our stomach and our intestines.
+The area of the body where we digest our food and house trillions of invisible organisms.
 (I don’t recall my biology teacher explaining they lived in my gut.)

 Together they are referred to as the microbiota.

-The science is coming fast.
-Much of it was discovered in the last 15 years.
+The science on this is relatively new.
+Much of it only discovered in the last 15 years.

 70% of the immune system resides in the gut.
-Being out of balance here makes it hard for our immune system to do its work.
+Being out of balance can make it hard for our immune system to do its work.

-Scientists also estimate 90% of the brain neurotransmitter serotonin is produced in the gut.
+Scientists also estimate 90% of the "feel good" brain neurotransmitter serotonin is produced in the gut.